hacknlove/orgasmoproject/create-orgasmo/empty/drivers/README.md

 Not setting the `ORGASMO_DRIVER` environmental variable is the same as setting it to `@orgasmo/json`

-## More ready to use drivers
+## More ready to use driver

-You can install and use the following drivers:
+You can install and use the following driver:

-    @orgasmo/mongo (README)[../../../drivers/mongo/README.mg]
+    @orgasmo/mongo (README)[../../../driver/mongo/README.mg]
-    @orgasmo/strapi (README)[../../../drivers/strapi/README.mg]
+    @orgasmo/strapi (README)[../../../driver/strapi/README.mg]

 Currently, there are no plans to add more, but if you think that it makes sense to add some others like PostgreSQL or contentful, create an issue [here](https://github.com/hacknlove/orgasmoproject/issues/new).

 ## Writing a driver

-Write your files on the drivers/[driver name] tree
+Write your files on the driver/[driver name] tree

 For those files that play a public role, there are a few suffixes you need to use to tell Orgasmo what's the role of the file.